MicrosoftDocs/windowsserverdocs/WindowsServerDocs/management/windows-server-update-services/deploy/2-Configure-WSUS.md

     ###### To change or add a proxy server to the WSUS configuration

-    1. Select the check box for **Use a proxy server when synchronizing**.
+    1.  select the check box for **Use a proxy server when synchronizing**.

     2. In the **Proxy server name** text box, type the name of the proxy server.

     3. In the **Proxy port number** text box, type the port number of the proxy server.
 The default port number is 80.

-    4. If the proxy server requires that you use a specific user account, select the **Use user credentials to connect to the proxy server** check box.
-Type the required user name, domain, and password into the corresponding text boxes.
+    4.  if the proxy server requires that you use a specific user account, select the **Use user credentials to connect to the proxy server** check box. type the required user name, domain, and password into the corresponding text boxes.

-    5. If the proxy server supports basic authentication, select the **Allow basic authentication (password is sent in cleartext)** check box.
+    5.  if the proxy server supports basic authentication, select the **Allow basic authentication (password is sent in cleartext)** check box.

     6. Click **OK**.